Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 Wind Ratings by Pole Type

-- Most common material for residential and commercial use
+- Most common for residential and commercial use

 - Stronger versions available with thicker walls

-Aluminum is ideal for most inland and moderate-wind areas.
+- Ideal for most inland and moderate-wind areas

 - Incredibly strong in high winds